Uncertainty-Driven Action Quality Assessment: Related Work

 \subsection{Conditional Variational Auto-Encoder}

-CVAE~\cite{sohn2015learning39} is a popular deep conditional generative model~\cite{kingma2013auto} for structured output prediction using Gaussian latent space.
-Generally, CVAE consists of a prior network, a posterior network, and a generation network.
+CVAE~\cite{sohn2015learning39} is a popular deep conditional generative model~\cite{kingma2013auto} designed for structured output prediction using Gaussian latent spaces.
+Generally, a CVAE consists of a prior network, a posterior network, and a generation network.
 The variables in the CVAE model include input variables, output variables, and latent variables.
-Unlike the VAE model whose prior is a standard Gaussian distribution, the prior of the CVAE model is a Gaussian distribution related to the input variables.
+Unlike the VAE model whose prior is a standard Gaussian distribution, the prior of the CVAE model is a learnable Gaussian distribution related to the input variables.
 The posterior of the CVAE model is a Gaussian distribution related to input variables and conditions.
 The training goal is to narrow the distributions of the prior network and posterior network, pushing the prediction of the generation network close to the ground truth.

-With latent variables, CVAE has exclusive generative ability, which can be applied to generate diverse outputs~\cite{sohn2015learning39}.
-In computer vision community, Probabilistic UNet~\cite{Kohl2018probabilistic20}, PhiSeg~\cite{Baumgartner2019PhiSeg21}, and RevPhiseg~\cite{Baumgartner2019PhiSeg21} employ CVAE in the medical image segmentation task, where wrong predictions bring huge risks, so multiple results for reference are necessary.
-CVID~\cite{du2020conditional46} leverages CVAE on providing diverse predictions for the rainy image and averages the predictions to improve the model performance.
-UCNet~\cite{Zhang2020UCnet13,zhang2021uncertainty44} utilizes an adaptive threshold and majority voting strategy to select the final predictions for the saliency detection task.
+With latent variables, CVAE possesses exclusive generative ability, which can be applied to generate diverse outputs~\cite{sohn2015learning39}.
+Probabilistic UNet~\cite{Kohl2018probabilistic20}, PhiSeg~\cite{Baumgartner2019PhiSeg21}, and RevPhiseg~\cite{gantenbein2020revphiseg45} incorporate CVAE in the medical image segmentation task, where erroneous predictions pose significant risks.
+Thus, having multiple results for reference becomes necessary.
+CVID~\cite{du2020conditional46} harnesses CVAE to provide diverse predictions for rainy images and then averages these predictions to enhance model performance.
+UCNet~\cite{Zhang2020UCnet13, zhang2021uncertainty44} employs an adaptive threshold and majority voting strategy to select the final predictions for the saliency detection task.

 To the best of our knowledge, CVAE has not been exploited in the AQA task.
-We are the first to employ CVAE in the AQA task by considering the human perceptual uncertainty.
-By combining the features from visual backbones and features sampled from the latent space, the model can output different and diverse scores for AQA tasks only using a single branch, and improve the performance further.
+We are the first to employ CVAE in the AQA task, taking into account expert assessment uncertainty.
+By combining features from visual backbones and features sampled from the latent space, the model can produce different and diverse scores for AQA tasks, thereby further capturing the ambiguity and improving the performance.